 The purpose of these Appendices is to facilitate Steps 1 and 2 of the Funding strategy.
 The Task Force work is ongoing.
 Priorities and projects may change as more information is collected.
 Therefore, these Appendices are expected to be “living documents,” subject to change as the needs of the Task Force changes.

 Step 1, “Identify Needs,” is represented by a range of projects that are of interest to the SRRTTF.
 To develop the list, the Task Force created a set of projects based on perceived needs.
+Additional needs have been added to the original list as a result of the 2016 Comprehensive Plan to Reduce Polychlorinated Biphenyls (PCBs) in the Spokane River (the “Comprehensive Plan”).
 The Task Force did not prioritize the basic list and order of the projects in these appendices is not an indication of funding priority or Task Force preference.

 Step 2, “Identify Funding Sources,” is represented by the list of possible funding and partnership organizations.
 By identifying potential funding sources and partnerships in advance, the Task Force can be prepared to respond quickly should opportunities arise.
 The list of potential funding sources and partners are suggestions since all partnerships are encouraged.

-The organization of the Appendices follows the a logical progression of source characterization (Appendix A), identification of targeted Best Management Practices for the Spokane River (Appendix B), the Strategic Actions needed to achieve Task Force goals (Appendix C), broader actions needed to achieve success on a watershed basis that can also be useful in other watersheds (Appendix D), and activities that are needed to assess progress (Appendix E).
+The organization of the Appendices follows the a logical progression of source characterization (Appendix A), identification of targeted Control Actions or Best Management Practices for the Spokane River (Appendix B), the Strategic Actions needed to achieve Task Force goals (Appendix C), broader actions needed to achieve success on a watershed basis that can also be useful in other watersheds (Appendix D), and activities that are needed to assess progress (Appendix E).

 The projects are broken into discrete but related activities.
 This optimizes flexibility with respect to finding funding and/or sponsor organizations.
 By identifying the discrete needs, the Task Force can more closely with the funding organizations during the planning and budgeting process.